AVD-RDDAM/avd-rddam-azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Invoke-AzWvdInitiateSessionHostUpdate.md

 # Invoke-AzWvdInitiateSessionHostUpdate

 ## SYNOPSIS
-Initiates a hostpool update or schedule an update for the future.
+Initiates a hostpool post or schedule an post for the future.

 ## SYNTAX